jon-xo/bifrost/README.md

    4. **Right-click** the SQL Server node, select
    5. In the dialog that appears, expand the **Local** node and select the SQL Server instance called **SQLEXPRESS**
    6. Click **connect**
-10. In the Visual Studio Code SQL Server Object Explorer, right click the **SQLEXPRESS** server and select **New Query...** from the context menu.
+10. In the Visual Studio Code SQL Server Object Explorer, right-click the **SQLEXPRESS** server and select **New Query...** from the context menu.
 11. Copy the contents of the `01_Bifrost_Create_DB.sql` script in `SQL` directory and paste into the new query tab and click the Execute button (*Control+Shift+E*).
 12. Repeat the process for the second SQL script `02_Bifrost_BuildData.sql`.
 13. Start the application: